 My initial goal was to connect with the non-profits I connected with and offer my design consulting services.
 However, little did I know that this was the beginning of a much more meaningful journey with a broader mission.
 Rather than serving my own creative purpose, my creativity was intended for meaningful connections.

-The result of my visit was a new business venture, crafting jewellery from bombshell brass leftover from the Cambodian war with local artisans.
+The result of my visit was a new business venture.
+I then crafted jewellery from bombshell brass leftover from the Cambodian war with local artisans.
 My journey with them is establishing an ever-expanding quilt of stories that matter.

 They matter to me because they are part of my story.